 The display typically runs from mid-November through New Year’s Day, and it is a popular attraction for locals and tourists alike.
 In addition to the lights, visitors can shop for holiday gifts at the factory’s chocolate shop, which offers various gourmet chocolates, candies, and gift baskets.

 I have a post about the Christmas lights at Ethel M. You’ll want to be sure and read it.

 Gene Woods Racing Experience

-One of the best places in the United States to race in super-fast-go-karts is at the Gene Woods Racing Experience.
+One of the best places in the United States to race in super-fast-go-karts is the Gene Woods Racing Experience.
 You can spend a whole day here while enjoying fierce driving competition with high-octane excitement.

 Ice Skating at the Cosmopolitan

-During winter, the Cosmopolitan Hotel and Casino turns its 4,200 square foot Boulevard pool into a real ice skating rink where visitors can take part in one of the most iconic activities of the holiday season.
+During winter, the Cosmopolitan Hotel and Casino turn its 4,200 square foot Boulevard pool into a real ice skating rink where visitors can take part in one of the most iconic activities of the holiday season.

 Skiing at Lee Canyon, Las Vegas

-If you travel an hour from downtown Las Vegas, you will find a great little ski area.
+Traveling an hour from downtown Las Vegas, you will find a great little ski area.
 Visit the Lee Canyon area for snowboarding, skiing, and tubing. (website)

 If you aren’t the best skier, don’t worry because the Lee Canyon ski resort offers lessons with professional instructors.
 They’ll teach you what you need to know to have fun on the slopes.